Approval-Based Committee Voting under Incomplete Information: Discussion

 We studied computational aspects of approval-based committee voting under incomplete approval information.
-We adopted poset approval as a general model of incompleteness, along with the 3VA and linear special cases, and we focused on committees of a fixed size.
-We established a quite broad picture of complexity for the problems of determining whether a given set of candidates is a possible or necessary committee for large classes of ABC rules.
-We also proved several results on the problems of possible and necessary committee members, albeit leaving some cases open for future work.
-Finally, we investigated the question of whether a given committee satisfies, possibly or necessarily, the representation axiom \emph{justified representation}.
-The problem remains open for the stronger axioms of \textit{proportional} and \textit{extended justified representation}; we established that if the committee size is fixed the potential source of hardness can only be the incompleteness.
-It seems promising to study the problem of possible and necessary committees also for other ABC rules such as sequential Phragmén or Rule~X \citep{PeSk20a}.
-Additional directions for future research include other models of incompleteness, and uncertainty in general, such as a model where voter attendance to the ballot is uncertain.
+We adopted the poset approval as a general model of incompleteness, along with the 3VA and linear special cases, and we focused on committees of a fixed size.
+We established a quite broad picture of complexity for the problems of determining whether a given set of candidates is a possible or necessary committee for different classes of ABC rules.
+Finally, we investigated the question of whether a given committee satisfies, possibly or necessarily, the representation axiom \emph{justified representation} or the stronger proportionality axioms \emph{PJR+} and \emph{EJR+}.
+For the three axioms, we show that the questions of necessary representativeness can in fact be solved in polynomial time.
+For the question of possible representativeness, we established an efficient algorithm for JR in the poset model, and for PJR+ and EJR+ in the 3VA model.
+The algorithms for possible and necessary representativeness do not assume the committee size to be fixed.

+It seems promising to study the problem of possible and necessary committees also for other ABC rules such as Phragmén's rules \citep{BFJL24a} or the Method of Equal Shares \citep{PPS21b}.
+Additional directions for future research include other models of incompleteness, and uncertainty in general, such as a model where voter attendance to the ballot is uncertain \citep{ImKi21a}.